Feeder (band): Mark Richardson's and Dean Tidey's departures and Renegades (2009–10)

 After a tour of Japan which saw Luna Sea guitarist Inoran join them on stage at the Daikanyama Unit for a performance of "Breed" (originally recorded by Nirvana), Feeder returned to the UK for a sell-out tour in late October which started at the Leeds Metropolitan University, before ending at Southampton University.
 This was followed by a small tour of Europe, South Africa and Australia, before a brief return to the UK ended their year.
 "Down to the River / This Town" also became the final single from the album, released only as a download and vinyl on 6 December.

 Side By Side and Generation Freakshow (2011–2012)

-In 2010, during the Renegades sessions, a number of tracks were left off the album before then being considered for inclusion for the follow-up.
-As there were not enough to fit on the album, more were recorded during the closing stages of the year.
-The band took a break from recording on 19 December, and resumed on 10 January 2011.
-Between 16 and 24 January Grant flew to New York to overdub some guitar and keyboard parts and record vocals.
-On 19 January 2011 a photo of song lyrics written on a sheet of paper was posted on their official Facebook page.
-The first of these songs to enter public knowledge, with different working titles was "Borders", with other working titles being "Jessie" and "White City Rock".
-In an interview with Heineken Music, on 27 January 2011 Grant revealed that 19 or 20 songs were in various stages of recording, with an album planned to be released after their tour of the UK and Europe ends in March, and like Renegades, looks likely to be released domestically on their own Big Teeth Music imprint.
+In 2010, a number of tracks were left off the Renegades album before then being considered for inclusion for the follow-up.